MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-facebook-analytics.md

 You want to visualize the number of comments on posts over time.
 You can create a slicer visualization to filter the chart data to different time frames.

 1. Click a blank area of the canvas, and then select the **Slicer icon** in the Visualizations pane.
+A blank slicer visualization appears.

    ![Select slicer icon](media/desktop-tutorial-facebook-analytics/slicer1.png)